 For sunscreens, you can weigh the effectiveness of products.
 Depending on your needs, products containing oxybenzone may be best as it is likely used for a limited amount of time.
 Alternatively, there are a variety of sunscreens that do not contain oxybenzone.
 Products containing zinc oxide or titanium dioxide are generally regarded as safe and effective.
 Some alternative sunscreens may require more frequent applications.
 Therefore, you should read instructions carefully and use as directed to avoid a sunburn.

+Links to references and information can be found at http://pvlsi.org/featured-stories.

 Reference: JAMA.
 2019 May 6. doi: 10.1001/jama.2019.5586.
 Effect of Sunscreen Application Under Maximal Use Conditions on Plasma Concentration of Sunscreen Active Ingredients: A Randomized Clinical Trial.
 Matta MK, Zusterzeel R, Pilli NR, Patel V, Volpe DA, Florian J, Oh L, Bashaw E, Zineh I, Sanabria C, Kemp S, Godfrey A, Adah S, Coelho S, Wang J, Furlong LA, Ganley C, Michele T, Strauss DG.